-These figures should include payments made to or deducted on your behalf by NHSPS Employing Authorities in respect of GP SOLO income, and include a credit for employer contributions deemed to have been paid by that Employing Authority, and which are entered on the payment system as relating to the pension year ended 31 March 2018 or the particular period of scheme membership
+These figures should include payments made to or deducted on your behalf by NHS Pension Scheme Employing Authorities in respect of GP SOLO income.
+They include a credit for employer contributions deemed to have been paid by that Employing Authority, and which are entered on the payment system as relating to the pension year ended 31 March 2020 or the particular period of scheme membership

-The entries will reflect the totals from boxes D, E and F of all your GP SOLO forms relating to income for the year or period 2017/18, even where the income assessed on this certificate as pensionable is for an accounting year other than the pension year (i.e. a non-March year-end).
+The entries will reflect the totals from boxes D, E and F of all your GP SOLO forms relating to income for the year or period 2019/20 This will be the case even where the income assessed on this certificate as pensionable is for an accounting year other than the pension year (i.e. a non-March year-end).
 The contributions shown in these boxes will always be those from April to March.

-Out of Hours Providers registered as NHS Pension Scheme Employing Authorities are listed in Annex B.
+Out of Hours providers registered as NHS Pension Scheme Employing Authorities are listed in Annex B.